Acute Gastritis

 Medical Care

-Administer medical therapy as needed, depending on the cause and the pathological findings.
+Administer medical therapy for patients with acute gastritis as needed, depending on the underlying cause and the pathological findings.

 No specific therapy exists for acute gastritis, except for cases caused by H pylori.
-The American College of Gastroenterology guidelines suggest that the current evidence does not support the notion that treating H pylori worsens gastroesophageal reflux disease (GERD).
-For patients who need eradication of H pylori, this should not be a concern.[7]
-In patients with persistent H pylori infection despite appropriate initial treatment, combination therapy with a proton pump inhibitor (PPI), levofloxacin, and amoxicillin for 10 days appears to be more effective and better tolerated than a combination of a PPI, bismuth, tetracycline, and metronidazole.
-However this has not been validated in the US literature.[7, 8, 9, 10]
+The American College of Gastroenterology (ACG) guidelines suggest that the current evidence does not support the notion that treating H pylori worsens gastroesophageal reflux disease (GERD).[25]
+For patients who need eradication of H pylori, this should not be a concern.

 Administer fluids and electrolytes as required, particularly if the patient is vomiting.

-Discontinue the use of drugs known to cause gastritis (eg, NSAIDs, alcohol).
-A long-term prospective study found that patients with arthritis who were older than 65 years and regularly took low-dose aspirin were at an increased risk for dyspepsia severe enough to necessitate the discontinuation of NSAIDs.[11]
-This suggests that better management of NSAID use should be discussed with older patients in order to reduce NSAID-associated upper GI events.
+Discontinue the use of drugs known to cause gastritis (eg, nonsteroidal anti-inflammatory drugs [NSAIDs], alcohol).
+A long-term prospective study found that patients with arthritis who were older than 65 years and regularly took low-dose aspirin were at an increased risk for dyspepsia severe enough to necessitate the discontinuation of NSAIDs.[28]
+This suggests that better management of NSAID use should be discussed with older patients to reduce NSAID-associated upper gastrointestinal events.

 There has been a growing concern in recent years regarding the interaction between PPIs and clopidogrel.
 A decrease in the antiplatelet activity of clopidogrel with a possible increase in adverse cardiac events is postulated.
-Pharmacokinetically it has been shown that omeprazole and lansoprazole interact significantly with clopidogrel, and that omeprazole, rabeprazole, and esomeprazole interact with prasugrel.
-Pantoprazole has been shown to have the least interaction and thus, pantoprazole with low CYP2C19-inhibiting properties appears to be the safest PPI to be used with clopidogrel until more concrete evidence is available.[7, 12]
+Pharmacokinetically, it has been shown that omeprazole and lansoprazole interact significantly with clopidogrel, and that omeprazole, rabeprazole, and esomeprazole interact with prasugrel.
+Pantoprazole has been shown to have the least interaction and, thus, pantoprazole has low CYP2C19-inhibiting properties.[29, 30]

 Long-Term Monitoring